Is Cloud Computing Right for Your Small Business?

-- Cloud computing makes backing up your files automatic, eliminating the cost, time and equipment needed to perform local backups.
-Most important, the risk of data loss is slashed to near zero because of the built-in redundancy of multiple secure servers that these providers maintain.
+- Cloud computing makes backing up your files automatically, eliminating the cost, time, and equipment needed to perform local backups.
+Most importantly, the risk of data loss is slashed to near zero because of the built-in redundancy of multiple secure servers that these providers maintain.
 This prevents the potentially calamitous prospect of losing critical data to a local hard drive crash.

-- You can share and edit documents, have voice and video conferences and collaborate with business contacts, colleagues, employees and contractors, no matter where they are located.
+- You can share and edit documents, have a voice and video conferences, and collaborate with business contacts, colleagues, employees, and contractors, no matter where they are located.

 - Using someone else’s infrastructure frees your time and resources to focus on developing and marketing your products and services.
 You can react quickly and more cost-effectively to take your ideas from conception to the marketplace.